San Silvestro in Capite

 Description

-In 1285 when Pope Honorius IV disbanded the monastery and dispersed the Domincan brothers within, Cardinal Giancomo Colona seized the opportunity to put his own mark on the space.
-Fresh from a conflict with the former Pope Boniface VIII when he was forced to leave Rome and relinquish some of his land, Giancomo began grand projects to rebuild Colona prestige such as the mosaic program in Santa Maria Maggiore, fire repairs to the Lateran complex, and taking charge of small, run down Benedictine monasteries, such as San Silvestro and the nearby San Lorenzo in Panisperna, and rededicating them to the poor Clares, the female branch of the Franciscans.
+In 1285 when Pope Honorius IV disbanded the monastery and dispersed the Dominican brothers within, Cardinal Giancomo Colonna seized the opportunity to put his own mark on the space.
+Fresh from a conflict with the former Pope Boniface VIII when he was forced to leave Rome and relinquish some of his land, Giancomo began grand projects to rebuild the Colonna family prestige.
+These included the mosaic program in Santa Maria Maggiore, fire repairs to the Lateran complex, and taking charge of small, run down Benedictine monasteries, such as San Silvestro and the nearby San Lorenzo in Panisperna.
+He rededicated these old monasteries to the Poor Clares.

-The Clares entered the urban church from their monastery outside the city and began practicing business in addition to their usual spiritual pursuits, collecting the rent from the church’s land and becoming more involved in the business aspect of owning such vast holdings.
+The Clares entered the urban church from their monastery outside the city and began practicing business in addition to their usual spiritual pursuits.
+They collected the rent from the church’s land and overall became more involved in the business aspect of owning these vast holdings.

-Also notable is the immense amount of Colona patronage that the church began to receive in exchange for accepting Colona females into the convent as well as burial and remembrance practice for notable Colona men.
-Over time San Silvestro became a “family church”, a site where wealth and lands could be religiously and respectfully displayed, while still acting as a beacon of Colona power in the urban landscape.
+Also notable is the immense amount of Colonna patronage that the church began to receive in exchange for accepting Colonna men into the convent and burial and remembrance practice for notable members of the family.
+Over time San Silvestro became a family church, a site where wealth and lands could be religiously and respectfully displayed, while still acting as a beacon of family power in the urban landscape.

 Creator